“This post may contain affiliate links, which means we may receive a small commission, at no cost to you, if you make a purchase through a link.”

 Is it cheaper buying an annual trip policy or single trip?

-I always thought that if I was having two trips it would be cheaper to opt for an annual policy, but this is not always the case.
-So make sure you check before you go, I have given some examples below.
+I always thought that if I was having two trips it would be cheaper to opt for an annual policy.
+But this is not always the case.
+So make sure you check before you go.
+I have given some examples below.
 If you are using Boots Travel Insurance it is much cheaper if you are travelling more than once in a year to opt for Multi Trip Insurance.

-What do I get from travel insurance?
+What do I get from holiday insurance?

 Now this all depends on the cover you opt for.
 As I personally think Boots travel insurance is the best on the market I have focused on these.